Minotaure: No. 5: May 12, 1934

 Georges Hugnet, Petite réverie du Grand Veneur [Little Reverie of the Grand Hunter].

 G. de Chirico, Sur le silence [On Silence].

 E. Tériade, Aspect actuels de l'expression plastique [Present Aspects of the Plastic Expression], with a colored inset of a painting by Pablo Picasso.

 Reproductions of paintings, sculptures and drawings by Balthus, Beaudin, Borés, Braque, Dalí, Ernst, Gargallo, Giacometti, Huf, Klee, Laurens, Lipchitz, Manés, Miro, Picasso, Rattner, Roger, Roux, and Tanguy.

+This specific volume is referenced in the dialog of the 1981 Louis Malle movie "My Dinner with André", as spoken by André Gregory's character André, who was born on May 11, 1934.